kazurayam/HowFailureHandlingAffectsExceptions/docs/MsAccountLoginProcedure.md

 Sooner or later the view will transition from the "Sign-in view" to the "Password view".
 On the "Password view", yes, there is an HTML element that matches with the XPath `//input[@name='passwd']`.
 However the HTML node is a newly created one.
 Therefore a StaleElementRefereceException will be thrown.

-## Resolution
+## Solutions

 I have found out the internal mechanism how a StateElementReferenceException is thrown by `WebUI.click` keyword against the Microsoft Account Login procedure.
 Now I can propose a few solutions.

 ### A workaround: insert delay before click

-How about inserting a few seconds of dumb delay just before calling `WebUI.click` so that my script can wait for the view transition from the "Sign-in view" to the "Password view"?
+How about inserting a few seconds of dumb delay just before calling `WebUI.click` so that my script can wait for the view transition from "Sign-in view" to "Password view" to finish?

-I made the [Test Cases/MSAccountLogin\_passing\_with\_delay](https://github.com/kazurayam/StaleElementReferenceExceptionReproduction/blob/main/Scripts/MSAccountLogin_passing_with_delay), which contains lines as follows:
+I made the [Test Cases/MSAccountLogin\_passing\_with\_delay](https://github.com/kazurayam/StaleElementReferenceExceptionReproduction/blob/main/Scripts/MSAccountLogin_passing_with_delay/Script1734339327912.groovy), which contains lines as follows:

     TestObject passwd = makeTestObject("Passwd", "//input[@name='passwd']")
     WebUI.waitForElementClickable(passwd, 8)